PopovEvgeniy/fastwiper/readme.txt

 Source code

-The program source code compiled under Open Watcom V2 Fork.
+The source code compiled under Open Watcom V2 Fork.
-But you can do it under any modern C compiler.
+But you can compile it under any modern C compiler.

 Contact